-7.17 Flood Risk and Drainage

-7.17.1 Policy DM8 (Flood Risk and Water Resources) of the Development Management Policies LDD (adopted July 2013) advises that development will only be permitted where it would not be subject to unacceptable risk of flooding and would not unacceptably exacerbate the risks of flooding elsewhere and that the Council will support development where the quantity and quality of surface and groundwater are protected and where there is adequate and sustainable means of water supply.
+- 7.15.5 The application was accompanied by an Energy Statement prepared by NRG Consulting which set out that the development would achieve a 7.70% reduction in carbon dioxide emissions over Building Regulations Part L (2013) and would therefore exceed the current policy requirement which requires a minimum 5% saving.
+However, following the consideration of a preliminary report at the Planning Committee in December 2020, the applicant has provided an amended Energy Statement in response to comments raised by both the Committee and Parish Council.
+It is now proposed to include Air Source Heat Pumps (ASHP) to all houses regardless of tenure and electric only heating to the flatted blocks.
+Adding these technologies to the proposed scheme in addition to the fabric first approach (the built envelope seeking to be as efficient as possible) improves the performance of the dwellings to deliver a 29.6% carbon saving when assessed against Building Regulations Part L 2013.
+This would significantly exceed the current policy requirement and supports the Council's commitment to the Climate Emergency.
+A condition on any grant of consent would require implementation of the amended Energy Statement prior to occupation. - 7.15.6 The development complies with requirements of Policy DM4 of the Development Management Policies LDD (adopted July 2013). - 7.16 Flood Risk and Drainage - 7.16.1 Policy DM8 (Flood Risk and Water Resources) of the Development Management Policies LDD (adopted July 2013) advises that development will only be permitted where it would not be subject to unacceptable risk of flooding and would not unacceptably exacerbate the risks of flooding elsewhere and that the Council will support development where the quantity and quality of surface and groundwater are protected and where there is adequate and sustainable means of water supply.
 Policy DM8 also requires development to include Sustainable Drainage Systems (SuDs).
-A SuDS scheme for the management of surface water has been a requirement for all major developments since April 2015.

-7.17.2 The application is accompanied by a Flood Risk Assessment and Drainage Report.
-This sets out that it is proposed to drain the site via a single SuDS feature (dry pond) located to the north of the site.
+A SuDS scheme for the management of surface water has been a requirement for all major developments since April 2015. - 7.16.2 The application was accompanied by a Flood Risk Assessment and Drainage Report.
+These set out that it is proposed to drain the site via a single SuDS feature (dry pond) located to the north of the site.
 The submitted details have been reviewed by the Lead Local Flood Authority (LLFA).
-The LLFA have advised that the information provided to date does not currently provide a suitable basis for an assessment to be made of the flood risks arising from the proposed development.
-As such and in order for the LLFA to advise the LPA that the site will not increase flood risk to the site and elsewhere and can provide appropriate sustainable drainage, additional information has been requested by the LLFA.
-The comments of the LLFA are being reviewed by the applicant.
+The LLFA advised that the information provided did not provide a suitable basis for an assessment to be made of the flood risks arising from the proposed development.
+As such and in order for the LLFA to advise the LPA that the site will not increase flood risk to the site and elsewhere and can provide appropriate sustainable drainage, additional information was requested by the LLFA. - 7.16.3 The additional information requested has now been provided and is being reviewed by the LLFA.
+An update will be provided at Committee.

-7.18 Refuse and Recycling
+7.17 Refuse and Recycling